|

 Your cat may not act exactly the same, which you may find scary at first,

-We all want things to be the way they were before, but life is all about
+fearing a crash.
+We all want things to be the way they were before, but

-change, and we must go with the flow.
-Eventually you will both learn to
+life is all about change, and we must go with the flow.
+Don't focus on the

 Try to get into a routine, but don't sweat it if things slip sometimes.